top of page

 This is a great coloring page for a barrier game.
 There are so many language possibilities with this picture – spatial concepts like top, middle, bottom, verbs to talk about what the different mice are doing, and lots of specific vocabulary for items in and around the house.

-This is how I play barrier games with my students during either 1:1 sessions or groups:
+This is how I play barrier games with my students during either 1:1 speech therapy sessions or groups:

 1. I call barrier games the “Same Game” and I tell my students that the object of the game is to keep our pictures the same.